httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {: vspace="0"}
 Algorithm Name:
 : An identifier for the HTTP Signature Algorithm.
-The name MUST be an ASCII string consisting only of lower-case characters (`"a"` - `"z"`), digits (`"0"` - `"9"`), and hyphens (`"-"`), and SHOULD NOT exceed 20 characters in length.
+The name MUST be an ASCII string that conforms to the `sf-string` ABNF rule in {{Section 3.3.3 of STRUCTRED-FIELDS}} and SHOULD NOT exceed 20 characters in length.
 The identifier MUST be unique within the context of the registry.

 Description:
 : A brief description of the algorithm used to sign the signature base.